A likelihood-based approach for cure regression models: Appendix

 \subsubsection{Conditional Kaplan-Meier inverse probability weighting}

 The conditional Kaplan-Meier estimator, also called Beran estimator \citep{beran:1981} is defined as

 where

 Here, $b_n$ is a bandwidth sequence and $ K(\cdot)$ is a multivariate kernel function.
-The uniform law of large numbers of this conditional Kaplan-Meier estimator was established in Corollary 2.1 of \citet{dabrowska89} under some regularity conditions on the density of $X$ and the functions $x\mapsto \Pr(Y\leq y ,\Delta=j\mid X=x),$ $j=0,1$, $y\leq \tau$.
-To apply that corollary in our framework, one has to define a set on which the density of the covariate vector stays away from zero and to take the weight function $\omega(\cdot)$ in the definition of our estimators $\hat \theta$ and $\hat \theta_{\lambda}$ equal to zero outside this set.
+The uniform law of large numbers {\red for} this conditional Kaplan-Meier estimator was established in Corollary 2.1 of \citet{dabrowska89} under some regularity conditions on the density of $X$ and the functions $x\mapsto \Pr(Y\leq y ,\Delta=j\mid X=x),$ $j=0,1$, $y\leq \tau$.
+To apply that corollary in our framework, one has to define a set on which the density of the covariate vector stays away from zero and to take the weight function $\omega(\cdot)$ in the definition of our estimators $\widehat \theta$ and $\widehat \theta_{\lambda}$ equal to zero outside this set.

-The iid representation of the Kaplan-Meier integrals was extended to conditional Kaplan-Meier integrals, see \citet{lopez2011}.
-However, the purely nonparametric approach suffers from the course of dimensionality when the sample space $\mathcal{X}$ is multidimensional.
+The iid representation {\red for} Kaplan-Meier integrals was extended to conditional Kaplan-Meier integrals, see \citet{lopez2011}.
+However, {\red this} purely nonparametric approach suffers from the {\red curse} of dimensionality when the sample space $\mathcal{X}$ is multidimensional.
 Stronger regularity assumptions and high-order kernels are needed in such cases.
 For simplicity, following \citet{lopez2011}, assume that $C\perp X\mid Z$ where $Z=g(X)\in\mathbb{R}$ with $g(\cdot)$ a given function.
 For instance, $g(X)$ could be a component of $X$, or a given linear combination of components of $X$.
-The case where $g(\cdot)$ is known up to a finite-dimensional parameter that has to be estimated could be also considered, but it would introduce an additional term in the iid representation in Assumption \ref{uclt_ass2} that takes into account the estimation of $g(\cdot)$.
+The case where $g(\cdot)$ is known up to a finite-dimensional parameter {\red which} has to be estimated could be also considered, but would introduce an additional term in the iid representation in Assumption \ref{uclt_ass2} {\red which} takes into account the estimation of $g(\cdot)$.
 For simplicity, herein we assume that $g(\cdot)$ is given.
 Moreover, for some small $\delta>0$, the weight function $\omega(\cdot)$ vanishes outside the set $\mathcal{X}_\delta = \{x\in\mathcal{X}: f_g (g(x)) \geq \delta+ \inf_{z}f_g (z)\}$.
-Here, $f_z$ denotes the density of $Z=g(X),$ that is supposed to exist and to satisfy some differentiability conditions.
-Then Beran estimator with the covariate values $Z_i=g (X_i),$ $1\leq i \leq n,$ is defined as
+Here, $f_z$ denotes the density of $Z=g(X),$ {\red which we assume exists and satisfies} some differentiability conditions.
+Then, {\red the} Beran estimator with $Z_i=g (X_i),$ $1\leq i \leq n,$ is defined as

 where

 Here, $a_n$ is a bandwidth sequence converging to zero as $n$ tends to infinity, and $ K(\cdot)$ is a univariate kernel function.
 If the bandwidth $a_n$ satisfies $\log(n)n^{-1}a_n^{-3} \rightarrow 0$ and $na_n^4\rightarrow 0,$